sushilsridhar/cs-fundamentals/dbms/TRANSACTIONS.md

 > there is no other way solve this problem but to have sequential transactions

 <ins>Serializable</ins>
-Uses lock behind the scenes, if one transaction acquires a lock over a db row, other transaction have to wait to even read the row
+> Uses lock behind the scenes

+if one transaction acquires a lock over a db row, other transaction have to wait to even read the row

 # Locks - investigate